NG-NEST/ng-nest/lib/ng-nest/ui/button/docs/readme.en_US.md

 ---
-label: 'Button 按钮'
+label: 'Button'
 category: 'Basic'
 ---

-# Button 按钮
+# Button

-定义按钮和按钮组的样式。
+Defines the styles for buttons and button groups.

 ## Used alone